redhat-developer/gitops-operator/argocd-operator/docs/reference/argocd.md

 ## PriorityClassName Option

-`PriorityClassName` is the name of an existing Kubernetes PriorityClass.
+`PriorityClassName` is the name of an existing Kubernetes [PriorityClass](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/).
 The operator assigns that class to all Argo CD component pods for the instance.
 If omitted, pods use the cluster default priority.
+The PriorityClass must already exist; it is cluster-scoped and is not created by the operator.

 ### PriorityClassName Example